-5.36 Medical Record Suspensions/Sanctions - A medical record is considered eligible for suspension/sanction based on the timeframes in section 4.33.
+4.36 Medical Record Suspensions/Sanctions - A medical record is considered eligible for suspension/sanction based on the timeframes in section 4.33.
+Refer to Medical Staff Bylaws Article 6.6-3 regarding suspension for incomplete medical records.

 Physicians are advised of incomplete documentation via the physician inbox.
-The Health Information Management Services

-Department shall advise physicians, by phone, fax, mail or electronic notice of incomplete medical records.
-Notice of Incomplete Records will be sent after a qualifying deficiency has met or exceeded the timeframes in section 4.33.
-The notice will include a due date and a list of all incomplete and delinquent medical records.
-If a vacation prevents the practitioner from completing his/her medical records, the physician must notify the Health Information Services Department in advance of the vacation; otherwise the suspension will remain in effect until the delinquent documentation has been completed.
+The Health Information Management Services Department shall advise physicians by phone, fax, mail, or electronic notice of incomplete medical records.
+If a vacation prevents the practitioner from completing his/her medical records, the physician must notify the Health Information Services

+Department in advance of the vacation; otherwise the suspension will remain in effect until the delinquent documentation has been completed.
 If there are extenuating circumstances (defined as illness, extended absences) that prevent the practitioner from completing his/her medical records, the physician or the physician's office must notify the Health Information Management Services Department.
-Request for deferment from suspension may be granted by the Chief of Staff, CMO, CEO or his/her designee.
+Request for deferment from suspension may be granted by the Chairman of the Health Information Management Committee or his/her designee.

-Suspension shall become automatic permanent suspension following 60 cumulative days of suspension.
-At that time, the practitioner's privileges will automatically move to permanent suspension for failure to complete medical records.
-Effected practitioners may request reinstatement during a period of 30 calendar days following permanent suspension if, all delinquent records have been completed.
-Thereafter, such practitioners shall be deemed to have voluntarily resigned from the staff.
-In order to reinstate staff privileges, the practitioner will be required to reapply for medical staff membership and pay the reapplication fee.
 Neither temporary nor permanent suspension of privileges or revocation of membership and privileges under this Section entitles a staff member to rights pursuant to the Fair Hearing Plan.
-Physician may submit evidence demonstrating why the suspension/revocation is unwarranted to The Medical Executive Committee pursuant to Article 6.8 of the Bylaws.
-Permanent suspensions will be reported to the applicable licensing/certification board if required by law.
+Physician may submit evidence demonstrating why the suspension/revocation is unwarranted to the Medical Executive Committee pursuant to Article 6.8 of the Medical Staff Bylaws.
+Permanent suspensions will be reported to the applicable licensing/certification board, if required by law.